-In this code activity, students use the Turtle module in the Blockly visual programing language or Python programming language to learn about computational thinking, programming and geometry.
-Students are introduced to computational thinking concepts, including control structures such as loops which control the flow of a program.
+In this code activity, students are introduced to programming topics, including reading input from the user, printing output to the screen, and mathematically manipulating numerical data.
+They are also introduced to computational thinking concepts, including control structures which determine the flow of a program.

 Use drag-and-drop blocks to write your own programs, learn about sequence and ordering, and create fun monster characters!Start coding now!

 Learn about the differences between animals, and how Biologists use programming to help them do science!
 You'll use the programming language Python to classify animals based on their characteristics.Start coding now!

 This Cyber Security Mini course is a short introduction to staying safe online.
 You'll learn about secure passwords, phishing, security settings, social media and more!Start coding now!

 Use the programming language Python to build a friendly chatbot called "Eliza".
 Can she fool your friends into thinking she's a human?Start coding now!

 Use the programming language Python and instruct a turtle to draw flags from around the world!
 How many countries do you know?Start coding now!